gaecan04/krusty-club/AP-protocol(2).md

 }

 pub enum NackType {
     ErrorInRouting(NodeId), // contains id of not neighbor DestinationIsDrone,
-	Dropped
+    Dropped,
+    UnexpectedRecipient(NodeId),
 }
 ```

-Source Routing Header contains the path to the client, which can be obtained by reversing the list of hops contained in the Source Routing Header of the problematic Message.

 ### Serialization

-As described in the main document, Message fragment cannot contain dynamically-sized data structures (that is, **no** `Vec`, **no** `String`, etc.).
+As described in the main document, Message fragment cannot contain dynamically-sized data structures (that is, **no** `Vec`, **no** `String`, **no** `HashMap` etc.).
 Therefore, packets will contain large, fixed-size arrays instead.
+FloodRequest/FloodResponse/SourceRoutingHeader are allowed to have Vec, but it should be avoided if possible inside Packets.

 ### Fragment reassembly